jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

    ![](../media/gs-05.png)

-   >If a powershell window opens up, please minimize it and continue with the lab.
-Make sure you do not close that window.

 2. On the **Sign into Microsoft Azure** tab, you will see the login screen.
 Enter the following email/username and then click on **Next**.

    - Email/Username: <inject key="AzureAdUserEmail"></inject>